bandii/raspberry/readme.md

-## This is only a Pet Project, where I make some notes about how did I set up my Raspberry at home
+This is only a Pet Project, where I make some notes about how did I set up my Raspberry at home.
-It helps to find out what did I set up and when.

 ## // TODO:
 - [ ] Add Traefik and some general Observability tools -> https://doc.traefik.io/traefik/observability/metrics/overview/